OpenVnmrJ/ovjTools/OSX.md

 Follow these instructions for building OpenVnmrJ on OS X. If you just want to use OpenVnmrJ on OS X, just download a [release](https://github.com/OpenVnmrJ/OpenVnmrJ/releases).

-*Important: the source code must be downloaded to a __case sensitive__ file system.* The default OS X HFS+ is case insensitive.
-- C++ files are designated using .C and will conflict with some C files (ending in .c)
-- Some pulse sequences and macros only differ in case

-Use the Disk Utility to make a new "Blank Image" about 2 GB in size or use a USB stick, formatting case sensitive journaled HFS+.

 ## Download and install

 You will need to download and install: